webhintio/hint/packages/hint-compat-api/docs/compat-api-css.md

 # Check for Deprecated CSS features
-`compat-api-css` checks if the CSS features used are deprecated in the [targeted browsers](../../hint/docs/user-guide/configuring-webhint/browser-context.md).
+`compat-api-css` checks if the CSS features used are deprecated in the [targeted browsers][browser-context].

 ## Why is this important?